TeaTiMe08/metrix/README.md

     In your repository settings, go to **Settings > Actions > General** and enable **"Read repository contents and packages permissions"** at the bottom of the page.

 4.  **Add the Metrix GIF to Your README**
-     Create a new `README.md` like this:
+     Create a new `README.md` with this content:

     ```markdown
     <p align="center">